 - IMR projects for upgrading building components to meet health and safety standards, to replace failed facility components, or to meet municipal requirements, whose costs exceed \$1 million, will require ministerial approval.
-Otherwise, IMR projects costing \$1 million or less, do not require ministerial approval. - 2.
-Program modernization projects in excess of \$250,000 will require ministerial approval. - 3.
-All projects over \$100,000 must be tendered through a competitive bidding process as per the School Building and Tendering Regulation 383/88.
-Projects over \$250,000 must also follow the process outlined in the Agreement on Internal Trade.
+Otherwise, IMR projects costing \$1 million or less, do not require ministerial approval. - Program modernization projects in excess of \$250,000 will require ministerial approval. - 3.
+All projects over \$200,000 must be tendered through a competitive bidding process as per the School Building and Tendering Regulation 383/88.
+Projects over \$250,000 must also follow the process outlined in the Agreement on Internal Trade. - 4.
+A Statement of Actual Expenditures for the previous school year for IMR projects must be submitted to the Capital Planning Branch by December 31.
+If this statement is not received, it may affect payment of the second funding installment prior to April 30th. - 5.
+An IMR expenditure plan is no longer required to be submitted.

-NEW Locally Developed Courses
+Locally Developed Courses

-School authorities offering locally developed senior high school complementary courses must be granted the use of a course code by Alberta Education to receive the relevant CEU funding.
+School authorities offering locally developed senior high school complementary courses must be granted the use of a course code by Alberta Education to receive the relevant CEU Funding.
 Course codes are provided to school authorities for a specified term, for each senior high locally developed course that has been locally authorized through a board motion and meets policy requirements and submission deadlines.